HITS-MCM/MD-IFP/README.md

 ## Application examples (folder Examples):

-   1. Generation of the IFP databease for a single MD trajectory of a protein-ligand complex
+   1. IFP.py - Generation of the IFP databease for a single MD trajectory of a protein-ligand complex
+   2. IFP_contacts_quickView.py  - generation of a plot with average IFPs extracted from a trajectory

 ## Test Examples as Python Jupyter Notebooks :